Approach To Diagnosis

 Although relatively safe, the latter can occasionally turn into skin cancer.
-In any event, straightforward treatment can bring cosmetic benefit and comfort.
+Straightforward treatment will deal with these conditions and solve cosmetic issues.

 Your consultation will have established whether deeper issues exist.
-If so, they will be discussed with you for as long as you need, along with proven approaches to eliminate them.
+If so, they will be discussed with you for as long as you need, along with the best approaches to eliminate them.

-At Harley Street Maxillofacial, specialists also have the advantage of being able to review results with a multidisciplinary team.
-To finalise the best treatment plan for your specific case, dependent on the type and depth of cancer diagnosed.
+At Harley Street Maxillofacial, specialists also have the advantage of being able to review results with an in house, multidisciplinary team.

 Types Of Skin Cancer